 It's important to decide what island you want to treat as your primary Hawaii wedding location.
-Hawaii's islands are quite far apart, separated by the Pacific Ocean, so there's no road system connecting them.
-You only can travel from island to island by plane (unless you have access to a private yacht), so unless you and your guests can afford multiple plane tickets, you probably want to stay put on one island.
+Hawaii's islands are quite far apart, so there's no road system connecting them.
+You only can travel from island to island by plane (or by private yacht), so you probably want to stay put on one island to keep costs down.

 Luckily, travel to each island is pretty simple if you're coming from the mainland.
-Oahu is home to the Honolulu International Airport, which is the state's major hub.
-If you're flying to one of the other islands on the cheap, you'll probably fly into Honolulu and connect to your final destination.
+Oahu is home to the Honolulu International Airport, which is the state's major transportation hub.
+If you're flying to one of the other islands on a budget, you might fly into Honolulu and connect to your final destination.
 Maui, Hawaii Island and Kauai all have large airports that can accommodate planes from the mainland, but these flights aren't common.
 The smaller islands of Lanai and Molokai have smaller airports that can accommodate connecting flights from Oahu.

 Once you're on the island of your choosing, your means of getting around will depend on what's available.
 On each of the five main islands, you can rent a car, use bus tours or shuttles, and even take public transit.
 On the smaller islands, including Lanai and Molokai, taxis and shuttles are probably your best bet.
 You can get to Lanai and Molokai from Maui using a ferry system.